 This template is applicable to insurance and reinsurance undertakings which reinsure and/or retrocede business on a facultative basis.

-It shall be filled by the non-life and life insurance and reinsurance undertakings for each line of business (LOB) for which facultative reinsurance is used (e.g. in cases where the risks accepted do not fit in the regular policy acceptance and could only be accepted in case part of the risk is reinsured on a facultative basis).
+It shall be filled by the non-life and life insurance and reinsurance undertakings with information on facultative covers in the next reporting year, covering information on the 10 most important risks in terms of reinsured exposure for each line of business (e.g. in cases where the risks accepted do not fit in the regular policy acceptance and could only be accepted in case part of the risk is reinsured on a facultative basis).
 Each facultative risk is submitted to the reinsurer and terms and conditions of the facultative reinsurance are negotiated individually for each policy.
+Treaties that automatically cover risks are out of scope of this template and must be reported in S.30.03.

 There shall be one separate template for each LoB.
-For each LoB, a selection must be made of the 10 most important underwriting risks under the policy in terms of reinsured exposure on a facultative basis.
+For each LoB, a selection must be made of the 10 most important risks in terms of reinsured exposure (part of sum insured transferred to all reinsurers) on a facultative basis.
 Furthermore, each underwriting risk shall have a unique code specified by the “risk identification code”.

-This template is prospective (to be in line with S.30.03.b) for the selected largest 10 facultative covers that have not yet expired at the start of the reporting year and are known when filling the template.
-Where a risk is covered by other treaty reinsurance placements the undertaking must provide details of the dominant treaty.
-This is recorded by ensuring the facultative reinsurance program code (C0020) in S.30.01.b is identical to the reinsurance program code in S.30.03.b.
+This template is prospective (to be in line with S.30.03) for the selected largest 10 facultative covers that have not yet expired at the start of the next reporting year whose period of validity includes or overlaps the next reporting year and are known when filling the template.
+If reinsurance strategy changes materially after that date or if the renovation of the reinsurance contracts are performed later than the reporting date and before next 1 January, the information on this template shall be re-submitted when adequate.

 Facultative placements covering different LOBs shall also appear in the various relevant LOBs if they are ranked within the 10 biggest risks of the same LOB.